|

 to raise her head and look at the creature that was filling her

-with such terror.
+with so much terror.

-It was standing before the orcs like a king before its people
+It was standing before the orcs like a king before its people,

 and it was looking straight at hersingling her out from